 I don’t know about you, but when I shop in the grocery store I always see items and buy things I don’t need and shouldn’t buy.
 Plus, if I have my kids with me, they always ask for extra things I usually say no, but eventually I will give in.

-With the online order, I focused on exactly what we needed not chips, cookies, ice cream and other food we didn’t need and I didn’t pick up items impulsively, but I did focus on staple items I could use to make quick and easy meals.
+With the online grocery order, I focused on exactly what we needed not chips, cookies, ice cream and other food we didn’t need and I didn’t pick up items impulsively, but I did focus on staple items I could use to make quick and easy meals.

 By not adding all those extra items to my cart (as I do when I am in a store), I am sure I saved $20-$40 with online grocery shopping.

-Pick-up or delivery
+Grocery pick-up or grocery delivery

-Should you do pick-up or delivery?
+Should you do grocery pick-up or grocery delivery?
 I think both are great options.
 Wal-Mart and Target offered free pick-up at their store.
 You place the order online, then set-up a time and pick-up your groceries.
 They will even load them into your car for you.

-I love the pick-up at the store option for busy working moms.
+I love the grocery pick-up at the store option for busy working moms.
 You can place your order the night before, set a pick-up time on the way home from work and quickly stop and have your groceries loaded into the car for you.
 You don’t even have to take the kids out of the car.

-I found in my area the delivery fees ranged from $3.99-$7.95 per order or you could have a monthly unlimited delivery option for $12-14 a month or about $99 a year.
+I found in my area the grocery delivery fees ranged from $3.99-$7.95 per order or you could have a monthly unlimited delivery option for $12-14 a month or about $99 a year.
 Note: prices may vary for delivery in your area.

 For now, I am just trying the per delivery option (you can check for coupon codes with a quick Google search, search Wal-mart delivery coupon code or similar for your store).
 Some stores also offered a free trial to test the delivery service, if you do a trial offer remember to either use the service or cancel after your trial ends if you don’t like it.

-Overall, I found online grocery shopping was quick and easy.
+Overall, I found online Wal-Mart grocery shopping was quick and easy.
 Pricing is competitive between the stores, but be careful of mark-ups and hidden fees.
 You can save money by avoiding impulse buys.
 Most important for moms, you easily shop at home when you have time, even while watching TV.

 Have you tried online grocery shopping?
 What did you think?